jpbetz/synthesis.js/Readme.md

 TODO:

+* [ ] Fix pop in LOD morphing.
+Happens because node's LOD range has increase, is now working on inner boundery?
+This might be because I'm putting in lower LOD fillers for childern in the quad tree...
+Looks like I'll need a lower resolution grid to use in these positions.

+* [ ] Clean up shader code.
+* [ ] Make separate material for CDLOD.
 * [ ] Add atmosphere example
 * [ ] Add glsl noise texture generator (2D and 3D)
 * [ ] Add turbulence noise from http://www.decarpentier.nl/scape-procedural-extensions